 Reading Classic Snacks Made From Scratch was like a trip back to childhood for me.
 I was rarely ever allowed to eat junk food so when I was it was a serious treat.
 It’s probably why I secretly love Oreo cookies so much.

 And the part I love the most?
-These treats are way healthier than the store bought varieties that are filled with ingredients I can’t pronounce the names of.
+These treats are way healthier than the store bought varieties that are filled with ingredients I can’t pronounce.
 What I really mean is that I can eat more Oreos and not feel bad about it.

 AND … no one’s stopping you from making a triple (or quadruple) stuffed Oreo